- Georgia Government Transparency and Campaign Finance Commission - http://ethics.ga.gov -

 Once in office, Public Officials still have to file the following reports in order to maintain compliance with the Georgia Government Transparency and Campaign Finance Act.

-Each elected public officer (a filer not in an election year) must file Campaign Contribution Disclosure Reports regarding the balances in his/her campaign accounts on June 30th and December 31st in non-election years.
-Also, when a public officer leaves office, he/she must file Campaign Contribution Disclosure Reports regarding the balances in his/her campaign accounts.
+Each elected public officer (a filer not in an election year) must file Campaign Contribution Disclosure Reports regarding the balances in his/her campaign accounts on January 31st and June 30th in non-election years.
+Also, when a public officer leaves office, he/she must file Campaign Contribution Disclosure Reports regarding the balances in his/her campaign accounts until the Final Report and Termination Statement is filed.

-If a person holds a position that requires the filing of a PFDS and is a member of a state Board, Authority or Commission, he/she should file the PFDS and Affidavit.
+If a person holds a position that requires the filing of a PFD and is a member of a state Board, Authority or Commission, he/she should file the PFD and Affidavit.

 If a public official or public employee (or any business in which he/she or any family member hold a substantial interest) engages in business transactions with the State of Georgia, that public official or employee may be required to file a State Business Transaction Report to disclose all business transactions with the State of Georgia and any agency of the State occurring during the previous calendar year.
 The State Business Transaction Report should be filed on or before January 31 of each year that the public employee or public officer engages in qualifying transactions.